elearnhub/git-github-collaboration-best-practices/README.md

 # Git and Github contribution best practices

-Repository with best practices instruction for collaboorating politely and safely with Git and Github Reccomended
+Repository with best practices instruction for collaborating politely and safely with Git and Github